Covenant

 Let us remember our commitment to the worth and dignity of all.
-The UUA expects all attendees to conduct themselves in a professional manner with concern and respect for all.
+The UUA expects all attendees to conduct themselves in a courteous manner with concern and respect for all.

-The UUA is committed to assuring that all participants are safe from abuse and harassment.
-Any harassment regarding race, color, national origin, religion, age, sex, gender, sexual orientation, disability, economic class, or employment will not be tolerated.
-Sexual harassment includes unsolicited remarks, gestures, physical contact, requests for sexual favors, repeated sexual advances after an initial turn down, or other verbal or physical conduct of a sexual nature that creates an intimidating, hostile, or offensive environment.
-Religious professionals are to follow their codes of conduct to avoid misconduct or harassment.
-Any GA participant who believes that they are the victim of harassment should contact either a chaplain or the Covenant Team.
+The UUA is dedicated to ensuring the safety and well-being of all participants.
+Harassment based on race, color, national origin, religion, age, sex, gender, sexual orientation, disability, economic class, or employment is strictly prohibited.
+Sexual harassment encompasses unsolicited remarks, gestures, physical contact, requests for sexual favors, repeated advances after refusal, or any other verbal or physical behavior of a sexual nature that creates a hostile environment.
+Religious professionals must adhere to their codes of conduct to prevent misconduct or harassment.
+Any GA attendee who experiences harassment should promptly reach out to a chaplain or the Covenant Team for support and assistance.

 As guests of our host city, attendees are asked to extend the same respect and consideration to all with whom they interact, including the hospitality workers who serve them.